petrgabrlik/dark_contract/README.md

 `python get_data.py -1 1.1 0.1 5`

 performs measurements on the interval <-1.0,1.0>, with step 0.1, and with 5 repetitions for every x value.
 The data are saved into txt file, where the first column contains x data and the other ones y data.
-Type `-h` for help.

 There are 4 testing datasets obtained by the script in this repository:
 - data0.txt - interval <-1.0,1.0>, step 0.1, rep 5